hexaflex-zz/svm/README.md

 ## SVM

+__note__: This project is strictly for personal educational purposes.
+Don't expect it to be of any practical use.

 SVM implements a programmable virtual machine for a fictional 16-bit architecture.
 It comes with an assembler and the runtime.
 The runtime contains the CPU and a number of virtual hardware peripherals which one can interact with through a